 - Refer to ADR Program Forms section of the Forms and Resources page for the most recent PG&E ADR Program Application

 Step 2 – Facility Audit and Project Review:

 There is still no obligation at this step!
 The facility audit (conducted onsite and/or remotely) and audit report can also be completed by your vendor.
 If you are not working with a vendor, the ADR Program Team is available to assist with conducting the audit and completing the audit report.

 Guidelines for the audit report document, and minimum information required, can be found here:

-After the audit report is submitted, it is reviewed by the ADR Technical Team consisting of Energy Solutions and ASWB Engineering.
-The ADR Technical Team may request additional clarifying information and data to assist in the review of the standard application audit report.
-Following the review, the ADR Technical Team may adjust the kW load shed in the standard application audit report, based on the additional data collected.
-For the FastTrack Calculation Form, no adjustments are required, since the load shed strategies are prescribed and kW load shed estimates are pre-approved by ADR Technical Team.
+After the audit report or project proposal is submitted, it is reviewed by the ADR Program Team.
+The ADR Program Team may request additional clarifying information and data during the audit review.
+The ADR Program Team may adjust the kW load shed based on the additional data collected.

-PG&E reviews the application information and approves the project, which reserves the incentive funding.
-You will receive an email confirmation of this approval from the ADR Team and can begin installation of the DR measures.
+PG&E reviews the application package, reserves the incentives, and assigns an application number to your project.
+Once you receive an email confirmation of project approval from the ADR Program Team, you can begin installation of the ADR equipment.

-Once commissioning is complete and installed equipment is operational, an ADR Team member schedules an inspection with the Participant and facility site manager at a time convenient for the Participant.
-The entire inspection typically takes one to three hours.
-The ADR Team completes an Installation and Verification Report.
+Next, an ADR Team member schedules an inspection with the Participant and facility site manager at a time convenient for the Participant.
+The entire inspection typically takes two to four hours.
+The ADR Team completes an Inspection and Verification Report.

-Continue to shed load automatically for at least three years following project installation and continues to receive ongoing incentives through their enrolled DR Program.
+Continue to shed load automatically following project installation and continue to receive ongoing incentives through the enrolled DR Program.